cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE consists of two stages: registration and authenticated key exchange.
 In the first stage, a client registers its password with the server and stores its credential file on the server.
-In the second stage the client recovers its authentication material and uses it to perform a mutually authenticated key exchange.
+In the second stage (also called the "login" stage), the client recovers its authentication material and uses it to perform a mutually authenticated key exchange.

 ## Setup

-Previously to both stages, the client and server agree on a configuration, which fully specifies the cryptographic algorithm dependencies necessary to run the protocol; see {{configurations}} for details.
+Prior to both stages, the client and server agree on a configuration that fully specifies the cryptographic algorithm dependencies necessary to run the protocol; see {{configurations}} for details.
-The client chooses its password, and the server chooses its own pair of keys (server_private_key and server_public_key) for the AKE, and chooses a seed (oprf_seed) of Nh bytes for the OPRF.
+The server chooses a pair of keys (`server_private_key` and `server_public_key`) for the AKE, and chooses a seed (`oprf_seed`) of `Nh` bytes for the OPRF.
-The server can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).
+The server can use this single pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).

 ## Offline Registration

-Registration is the only part in OPAQUE that requires a server-authenticated and confidential channel, either physical, out-of-band, PKI-based, etc.
+Registration is the only stage in OPAQUE that requires a server-authenticated and confidential channel: either physical, out-of-band, PKI-based, etc.

 The client inputs its credentials, which includes its password and user identifier, and the server inputs its parameters, which includes its private key